AUT-CE-IT/CEIT-TLA/README.md

 # CE209
-Theory of Languages and Automata
+Theory of Languages and Automata (TLA)